stanislaspiron/freeradius-k8s/README.md

 ## Config Files
 This freeradius deployment uses following files:
-- clients.conf : contains the RADIUS clients with shared secrets
+- radiusd.conf : contains the radius configuration. this file was edited to stdout to see authentication logs with *kubectl logs* command.
+This file is stored in a configmap object.
-- radiusd.conf : contains the radius configuration. this file was edited to stdout to see authentication logs with *kubectl logs* command
+- clients.conf : contains the RADIUS clients with shared secrets.
+This file is stored in a secret object as it contains sensitive data.
-- authorize : contains usernames, passwords and attributes for each users
+- authorize : contains usernames, passwords and attributes for each users.
+This file is stored in a secret object as it contains sensitive data.

 All other configuration files are inherited from docker image, including EAP certificates and trusted CA.